How to reassure your child during Clearing | Clearing supportby Judith Charlton

-Tens of thousands of students successfully apply to universities every year through Clearing, but how does it work and how can you support your son or daughter through this process?
+Thousands of students successfully apply to universities every year through Clearing, but how does it work and how can you support your child through this process?

 This blog concentrates on the first scenario, although the Clearing process itself is relatively the same in all instances.

-This can be a huge disappointment for your son or daughter and, because university places can go very quickly during Clearing, they can feel under real pressure to find the one that’s right for them.
+This can be a huge disappointment for your child and, because university places can go very quickly during Clearing, they can feel under real pressure to find the one that’s right for them.

 But it doesn’t have to be like that, and here’s how you can help.

-It’s also a good idea to make sure you understand what happens on Results Day itself and how the university admissions process works – our top tips for parents on surviving the day might help.
+It’s a good idea to make sure you understand what happens on Results Day itself and how the university admissions process works – read our parents' guide to Results Day and Clearing.

-If your son or daughter’s grades aren’t what they hoped for, not only will they be upset, they’ll also be worried about their future.
+If your child’s grades aren’t what they hoped for, not only will they be upset, but they’ll also be worried about their future.
 Reassure them that students apply through Clearing every year and go on to be successful, happy graduates who have an amazing time at university.

 Make sure you also tell them how proud you are of all their hard work and effort.

-If you’re worried your son or daughter mightn’t get the grades they need, talk to them before Results Day.
+If you’re worried your child mightn’t get the grades they need, talk to them before Results Day.
 It’s great to hope for the best, but it’s important to be realistic, too.
 And, with a bit of forward planning, you can help them focus on what they need to do next.

 - check they have their UCAS ID number – they’ll need this when they ring universities direct to discuss places